Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Discussion and conclusions

-In this study, the use of terrain-following coordinates and global mass and energy conservation schemes are examined as two solutions to the ``blurry'' precipitation forecasts of AIWP models.
-Numerical experiments are conducted using FuXi, an example AIWP architecture, and the pre-processed 1.0$^\circ$ ERA5.
-IMERG, a satellite-based precipitation observational dataset, is used as the verification target.

-Verification results confirmed the effectiveness of our solutions.
-Conservation schemes are found to reduce the drizzle bias problem, explained by the re-balancing of global net evaporation and precipitation sum, which penalizes AIWP models for the overestimation of drizzle.
-The use of terrain-following coordinates is found to improve the forecast skills of extreme events.
-FuXi-sigma-physics, the AIWP configuration that incorporates the full solutions, performs the best in categorical scores and quantile-based verifications.
-The case study of an atmospheric river event further reveals that, compared to constant pressure levels, terrain-following coordinates provide better representations of near-surface winds over mountainous areas.
-Thus giving AIWP models more accurate information to understand and predict extreme precipitation events over complex terrains.
+The solution of this study, using terrain-following coordinates, is inspired by the atmospheric science domain knowledge, and with a specific aim of improving precipitation forecasts.
+FuXi is the example AIWP architecture, but the solution is not tied to a specific neural network design.
+State-of-the-art AIWP models can maintain their constant pressure level structure while allocating more channels to represent near-surface dynamics under terrain-following coordinates.
+New AIWP models can also be developed on terrain-following coordinates directly.
+In addition, this study leverages 1.0$^\circ$ data to develop AIWP models, which allows four AIWP models to be trained effectively under limited computational resources.
+Based on the systematic comparisons of AIWP models, this study would leave a key remark on the future development of higher-resolution, multi-purpose AIWP models.

-In conclusion, terrain-following coordinates combined with the global mass and energy conservation schemes are methodological improvements of AI-driven precipitation forecasts motivated by the atmospheric science domain knowledge.
-A wide range of AIWP models can benefit from this improvement and produce more skillful precipitation forecasts.
+In conclusion, utilizing terrain-following coordinates and incorporating them with global mass and energy conservation constraints can improve AI-driven precipitation forecasts for both drizzle and heavy-to-extreme events.
+A wide range of AIWP models can benefit from this change, producing more skillful precipitation forecasts across various application scenarios.